kcallin/haka-mqtt/doc/source/stop.rst

 A `stop` call puts the haka-mqtt reactor into a stop procedure:

 1. Reactor enters ``stopping`` state.
-2. ``MqttDisconnect`` is inserted into the output queue.
+2. ``MqttDisconnect`` is inserted into the preflight queue.
-3. Wait until all messages preceding and the ``MqttDisconnect`` message itself have been written to the output buffer.
+3. Place messages from the preflight queue in-flight until the ``MqttDisconnect`` is placed in the air.
 4. Close socket writes.
-5. Reactor enters ``mute`` state.
-6. Process messages on input until the remote closes its write stream and there is no more data left to read.
+5. Process messages on input until the remote closes its write stream and there is no more data left to read.
 7. Enter ``stopped`` state.